 Dataset- Around 45,000 images of the driving car, 2.2 GB.
 Dataset was made by Sully Chen in 2017.
 The data was recorded around Rancho Palos Verdes and San Pedro California.
 The dataset can be found through this link.

-Network Architecture- The network consists 9 layers which includes 5 convolutional layers, one normalization layer and 3 fully connected layers.
+Network Architecture- The network consists of 9 layers which include 5 convolutional layers, one normalization layer, and 3 fully connected layers.

 The first layer of the network consists of image normalization.
-This is hard coded as it is not learned during the model learning process.
-Normalization helps in accelerating by GPU processing.
+This is hardcoded as it is not learned during the model learning process.
+Normalization helps in accelerating GPU processing.

-The five convolutional layers are followed by three fully connected layers which outputs a inverse of turning radius.
+The five convolutional layers are followed by three fully connected layers which output an inverse of turning radius.

 We have taken two examples- an unpaved road and a forest road.
-In case of unpaved road we can see that the feature map activation shows the outline of the road.
-While in case of forest road, the model is not able to find anything useful and mostly contains noise.
+In the case of an unpaved road, we can see that the feature map activation shows the outline of the road.
+While in the case of forest road, the model is not able to find anything useful and mostly contains noise.

-We need to improve the robustness of the problem, to find a way to verify the robustness and improve the visualisation of the network-internal processing steps.
+We need to improve the robustness of the problem, to find a way to verify the robustness and improve the visualization of the network-internal processing steps.

 For implementation, code send me an email or comment below.
 The research paper can be found here.